 The Mālama Honua Worldwide Voyage

 The Hawaiian name for this voyage, Mālama Honua, means “to care for our Earth.”
 Living on an island chain teaches us that our natural world is a gift with limits and that we must carefully steward this gift if we are to survive together.
 As we work to protect cultural and environmental resources for our children’s future, our Pacific voyaging traditions teach us to venture beyond the horizon to connect and learn with others.
-The Worldwide Voyage is a means by which we now engage all of Island Earth—practicing how to live sustainably, while sharing, learning, creating global relationships, and discovering the wonders of this precious place we all call home.
+The Worldwide Voyage is a means by which we now engage all of Island Earth—bridging traditional and new technologies to live sustainably, while sharing, learning, creating global relationships, and discovering the wonders of this precious place we all call home.
+You can learn more about our Worldwide Voyage in the three-minute overview video at the bottom of this page.